lyogavin/gavinli-blog/_posts/ai-scribes-research.md

 The AI scribes field has been booming lately, with no fewer than ten companies reached $1M in MRR.
 I've conducted in-depth research on over 70 companies in this space, analyzing their products, founding dates, available funding information, revenue disclosures, each company's barriers to entry, and their unique positioning.

 **Is there still an opportunity in this field?
 Is it too late to enter?
-Here are my conclusions.**
+Let's find out.**

 At first glance, the AI scribes sector may seem insignificant, mainly focusing on recording conversations using AI-driven speech recognition.
 However, once the right application scenario is found, it can become highly profitable.